jgoz/esbuild-plugins/packages/esbd/README.md

 There are two configuration options that affect HTML entry point behavior: `ignoreAssets` and `integrity`.
 You can read about them in the [API](#api) section.

-### JSX runtime mode

-React 17 introduced a new [JSX transform](https://reactjs.org/blog/2020/09/22/introducing-the-new-jsx-transform.html) that enables some internal performance optimizations and obviates having to import 'React' in every module.
-Unfortunately, esbuild does not support this transform natively, even though both Babel and the TypeScript compiler do support it.

-Esbd adds optional support for the new transform on top of esbuild through the use of [SWC](https://swc.rs).
-If you set the `jsxRuntime` configuration option to `automatic` and have `@swc/core` installed as a dependency in your project, esbd will transform `.jsx` and `.tsx` files first using SWC to transform JSX elements and then again using esbuild to transpile or downlevel according to the build target.

-This adds minimal time to each build because SWC is a very fast transpiler and because only files that use JSX will be processed twice.
-And again, this is entirely opt-in.

-If you are using TypeScript, note that you should set the "jsx" tsconfig option to "react-jsx" so that your editor does not require the "React" import.
-Esbd does not currently read this option from tsconfig.json, so `jsxRuntime` must be set to `automatic` explicitly for the new transform to be used.

 ### Copying static assets

 Esbd can copy static assets to the output directory that would not otherwise be discovered through esbuild's dependency resolution.
 This works for files referenced by [HTML entry points](#html-entry-points) and also via the `copy` [configuration option](#api).